Flamenco Dance – What to Do in Spain

 The funniest thing about him was that moments…literally moments after the show he was outside, 2 doors down (all the buildings are stuck together so it was super close) at the bar, smoking a cigarette.
 How could some one who needs such cardio vascular strength smoke???

-Of course when in Rome you must do as the Romans, right?!!
+Of course when in Rome you must do as the Romans, right – dancing not the smoking!!
+LOL!
 Here we are doing our best to fill the flamenco dancer’s shoes!!
 Great photo op for the whole family at the theatre.

-When you visit Spain keep the kids engaged and interested with The Adventure Series in Spain.
+When you visit Spain on a family vacation, keep the kids engaged and interested with The Adventure Series Travel Book about Spain.
 Written for elementary school aged kids by The Educational Tourist.
 On sale now!

-Spain is warm and welcoming for families!
+Spain is warm and welcoming for family vacations!
 If you are headed to the wonderful Spain you’ll enjoy these related posts.

 Natalie, The Educational Tourist